juju/docs/src/en/reference-constraints.md

-Title: Constraints
+Title: Constraints | Reference
-TODO:  Review required.
-In particular, the top section is too wordy.
+TODO:  Add constraints info for Oracle and Rackspace

 # Constraints

-Constraints set limits on the possible instances that may be started by Juju commands.
-They are usually passed as a flag to commands that provision a new machine (such as bootstrap, deploy, and add-machine).
-See [using constraints](charms-constraints.html) for how to specify these in a deployment.
+Constraints set minimum requirements on the instances that are created on behalf of Juju.
+They are usually passed as options to commands that provision a new machine (such as `bootstrap`, `deploy`, and `add-machine`).
+The [Using constraints][charms-constraints] page describes how this is done.

+## Satisfying constraints

-Each constraint defines a minimum acceptable value for a characteristic of a machine.
-Juju will provision the least expensive machine that fulfils all the constraints specified.
-Note that these values are the minimum, and the actual machine used may exceed these specifications if one that exactly matches does not exist.
+So each constraint defines a minimum value for a characteristic of a machine.
+One way of looking at this is that Juju will provision the least expensive machine that fulfils the criteria specified by the Juju operator.

-If a constraint is defined that cannot be fulfilled by any machine in the environment, no machine will be provisioned, and an error will be printed in the machine's entry in juju status.
+Note that the resulting machine may exceed these specifications if the backing cloud is unable to satisfy them precisely.
+If a constraint cannot be satisfied by the cloud then no machine will be provisioned, and an error will be emitted (and show up in the output to `juju status`).

-Constraint defaults can be set on an environment or on specific applications by using the set-constraints command (see `juju help set-constraints`).
+Constraint defaults can be set on a per-controller basis, on a per-model basis, or on an application basis. by using the `set-constraints` command.
 Constraints set on the environment or on an application can be viewed by using the get- constraints command.
 In addition, you can specify constraints when executing a command by using the `--constraints` flag (for commands that support it).

 Constraints specified on the environment and an application will be combined to determine the full list of constraints on the machine(s) to be provisioned by